 Moral grandstanding is worse than being merely annoying.
 There are strong moral reasons to avoid grandstanding: it leads people to adopt extreme and implausible claims, and it devalues public moral discussion.
 But what is it and what are moral grandstanders trying to do?

 Grandstanders want others to regard them as being morally respectable, or even morally remarkable, and the contributions they make to public moral discourse are intended to satisfy that desire.
 To grandstand, then, is to use moral talk for self-promotion.
-Of course, when grandstanders make their ostentatious claims about justice or human rights, they may be sincere.
+Of course, when grandstanders make their ostentatious claims about justice or human rights, they might be sincere.
 (In fact, we suspect they usually are.)
-Less sincere grandstanders may not care one way or another about their stated cause, but still want others to believe that they care.
+Less sincere grandstanders might not care one way or another about their stated cause, but still want others to believe that they care.
 A grandstander’s claim might even be true, or supported by reasons or evidence.
 But whatever the incidental features of grandstanding, the grandstander’s primary concern is projecting an image of herself as someone who is on the side of the angels.
-(Some readers may be reminded of the recently coined and politically-charged term ‘virtue signalling,’ but we think that term has problems.)
+(Some readers might be reminded of the recently coined and politically-charged term ‘virtue signalling,’ but we think that term has problems.)

 How common is moral grandstanding?
 There is ample empirical evidence to show that people really are often motivated to use moral talk to impress others.
 Social scientists have found that we tend to judge ourselves as superior to others in a host of areas: intelligence, friendliness and ambition, for example.
 But when it comes to morality, our willingness to rate ourselves as being superior is even more pronounced.
 Recent research shows that many of us regard ourselves as morally superior: we think we care more about justice, or empathise more deeply with victims of wrongdoing, or have greater moral insight than the average person.
 In terms of morality, we tend to give ourselves pretty good reviews.